The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/forms.md

 <input type="color" name="favoriteColor">
 ```

-Then, we can handle this form on the same page like so:
+Then, we can handle this form on the same page like this:

+- `event.preventDefault()` stops the form submission from redirecting/reloading the page
+- `event.target` is a reference the `form` element that caused the `"submit"` event to occur.
+We'll save it in a variable since we'll reference it a lot.
+- `form.elements` is an object containing all of the `input` elements of the form (the HTMLElement, not the value), accessible using the input `name` (e.g. `form.elements.username` or `form.elements.age`).
+- We can access the value of most `input` elements using the `.value` property (e.g. `form.elements.username.value`)
+- Checkboxes use the `.checked` property (e.g. `form.elements.isHungry.checked`).
+- `form.reset()` empties out the form!

 ```js
 const handleSubmit = (event) => {